Home » Distance Learning » 2. About the courses and modules

 Staff at the college

 You will also have access to teaching staff at the college.
-Jim McNamara and Sinead Neiland have a wealth of knowledge from over 15 years of growing and teaching organics.
+Dr. Sinead Neiland B.Sc.PhD have a wealth of knowledge from over 15 years of growing and teaching organics.
 They have contributed to the development of these courses and will be on hand to answer your questions when needed.
-Also at the college is Kathleen Lynch who looks after the administrative side of the courses and will keep you updated on her home farm with its numerous livestock and vegetables.
+Also at the college is Kathleen Lynch who looks after the administrative side of the courses.
+Kathleen can be contacted at [email protected]

 How many hours will I need to study each week?

 It’s hard to say exactly how long you will need to study as everyone is different.
 However, as a guide, each module will require about 1½ hours study per week to cover the basic syllabus and complete practicals.
-You may wish to do additional reading.
+For Year 1 students that would mean about 7 hours per week for all four modules.
+You may also wish to do additional reading .
 As the courses run all year there are long holidays (details below).

 What qualifications can I get?

-Each of the modules is an NVC Level 5 module which is approved by the Further Education and Training Awards Council (FETAC) in Ireland.
+Each of the modules is an QQI Common Award Level 5 module which is approved by the Quality and Qualifications Ireland (QQI) in Ireland.
 The modules have value in their own right and can be accumulated from different colleges as part of life-long learning.

-If you complete 8 modules you will achieve a Level 5 Certificate in ‘Horticulture’.
+If you complete 9 modules you will achieve a Level 5 Common Award Certificate in ‘Horticulture’ with a focus on Organics.
 You don’t have to do all the modules with us – you can take completed modules to build on at another college if you wish.

-What is a FETAC level 5 course?
-The FETAC website says:
+What is a QQI Common Award level 5 course?
+The QQI website says:

 “The National Vocational Certificate Level 5 enables learners to develop a broad range of skills which are vocational specific and require a general theoretical understanding.
 They are enabled to work independently/subject to general direction.
 The majority of certificate/module holders at Level 5 take up positions of employment.
 They are also deemed to have met the minimum entry requirements for a range of higher education institutions/courses.

-The National Vocational Certificate Level 5 will be awarded to a candidate who reaches the required standard in modules whose total value are at least 8 and which include:
+The QQI Common Award Level 5 will be awarded to a candidate who reaches the required standard in modules whose total value are at least 8 and which include:

 2 General Studies modules (one of which must be Communications)